vignesh-sankaran/trip_info_back/README.md

 * {Id}/Journey/Stop PUT: Stop journey

 ## DB
 Postgres was chosen for its performance, and the fact that it does graph storage and GIS handling.

+To run:
+* Make sure `postgres` is not running already, if it is, run `killall postgres` in macOS.
+* Run `docker build -t db:db ./ && docker run -p "5432:5432" db:db`.